auth0/docs/articles/tutorials/calling-an-external-idp-api.md

 # Call an Identity Provider API

-Once you successfully authenticate a user with an external Identity Provider (IdP), such as Facebook or GitHub, the IdP often includes an access token in the user's profile.
-You can use this token to call the IdP's API.
+Once you successfully authenticate a user with an external Identity Provider (IdP), such as Facebook or GitHub, the IdP often includes an access token in the user profile it returns.
+You can then use this token to call the IdP's API.

 <div class="alert alert-info">
   This doc assumes that you have already configured the connection with the IdP of your choice.
 If not, refer to <a href="/identityproviders">Identity Providers Supported by Auth0</a>, where you can find a list of the supported IdPs.
-Select the one you want for detailed steps on how to configure the connection.
+Select the one you want for detailed steps on how to configure the Connection.
 </div>

+## Required Steps

+To get access to the user's IdP access token, you will need to:

+1. Obtain an access token that allows you to call the [Auth0 Management API](/api/management/v2).
-If you need access to the user's IdP access token, you will need to call the [Get Users by ID](/api/management/v2#!/Users/get_users_by_id) endpoint of the [Auth0 Management API](/api/management/v2) with the `read:user_idp_tokens` scope.
-This document provides details on the recommended method for calling the Management API and requesting the IDP access token.
+2. Call the Auth0 Management API's [Get Users by ID](/api/management/v2#!/Users/get_users_by_id) endpoint using the access token obtained in step one (the token must have the `read:user_idp_tokens` scope).
+This returns the user's profile, which contains the IdP access token.
+3. Extract the IdP access token.
+4. Use the IdP access token to call the IdP's API.

-## 1. Get a Token
+### 1. Get a Token

 You will need an access token to call the [Management API](/api/management/v2).